dranelol/Interface/AddOns/TipTac/readme.txt

 Lacking Features, Ideas & Problems
 ----------------------------------
+- Add glyph and npc support for the TipTacItemRef addon.
+- Look into scaling the tooltip height by adding texture lines like "|T:1:30|t".
+Only issue is that it needs to remain the last line, if another addon adds more lines, it will cause issues.
 - Colorblind mode does not work properly with owned combat pets with a custom name.
 - ItemRefTooltip: Does not support "archaeology".
 The "currency" type should be supported now, but need verification.
 - ItemRefTooltip does not position well if scaled below 1.